releng-tool/releng-tool-docs/content/guides/environment.md

 the value used will match the revision value (if set).
 If no revision value exists, this variable may be empty.

+## Script-only variables

+A series a script-only variables are also available at certain stages of releng-tool.

+### `RELENG_GENERATED_LICENSES`

+Defines a list of generated license files at the end of package processing that is available for post-processing actions to use.

+### `RELENG_GENERATED_SBOMS`

+Defines a list of generated software build of materials (SBOM) files at the end of package processing that is available for post-processing actions to use.

 ## Other variables

 releng-tool also accepts environment variables for configuring specific